Enlarged Negatives Using APHS Ortho Film and Pyro Developer

 Bob Herbst has been photographing and printing in platinum and silver gelatin for more than 32 years.
 He has gained international recognition as a master platinum printer, and his work is

-displayed in numerous solo exhibitions and juried exhibitions.
-Bob teaches workshops on platinum/palladium printing and has taught undergraduate and continuing education classes at the
+has been displayed in numerous solo exhibitions and juried exhibitions.
+Bob teaches workshops on platinum/palladium printing and has taught undergraduate and continuing education classes

-University of Akron, the Cleveland Institute of Art, and Hiram College in Ohio.
+at the University of Akron, the Cleveland Institute of Art, and Hiram College in Ohio.
 A selection of his work and information on his workshops can be viewed at www.bobherbst.com.
-He can

 This article is copyright 2002 by Bob Herbst.
 All rights reserved.